Cohomology of unipotent group schemes: The map

-\section{The map $\ol \eta_{U_J/\Gamma_3}: \ol S^*(U_J/\Gamma_3,r) \to H^\bu((U_J/\Gamma_3)_{(r)},k)$}
+\section{The map $ \ol \eta_{U_J/\Gamma_3,r}: \ol S^*((U_J/\Gamma_3)_{(r)}) \to H^\bu((U_J/\Gamma_3)_{(r)},k)$}

-In this section, we construct $\eta_{U_3,r}: S^*(U_3,r) \to H^\bu((U_3)_{(r)},k)$, a more natural formulation of $\phi_{U_3,r}$ of Section \ref{sec:phiU}; this map induces $\ol \eta_{U_3,r}$.
-With the much more general context of Section \ref{sec:UGammav+1} in mind, we consider unipotent groups more general than $U_3$; namely, groups of the form $U_J/\Gamma_3$, where $\Gamma_3 \equiv \Gamma_3(U_J)$ is the third stage of the descending central series of the unipotent radical of a parabolic subgroup $P_J \subset G$ of a simple algebraic group.
-Proposition \ref{prop:equalmaps} identifies $\eta_{U_3,r}$ with $\phi_{U_3,r}$.
-Much of this section utilizes the construction of $\eta_{U_3,r}$ to show that $\eta_{U_3,r}: S^*(U_3,r) \to H^\bu((U_3)_{(r)},k)$ is a ``good model" for $H^\bu((U_3)_{(r)},k)$, culminating in Theorem \ref{thm:grisoU3}.
-Our primary tool is the Lyndon-Hochshield-Serre spectral sequence for a central extension (see Proposition \ref{prop:UGamma3}) together with the action of the mod-$p$ Steenrod algebra.
-At a key point (Proposition \ref{prop:1-dim}), we use the Andersen-Jantzen spectral sequence recalled in Proposition \ref{prop:AJ}.
+In this section, we consider groups of the form $U_J/\Gamma_3$, where $\Gamma_3 \equiv \Gamma_3(U_J)$ is the third stage of the descending central series of the unipotent radical of a parabolic subgroup $P_J \subset G$ of a simple algebraic group $G$.
+Our primary tool is the Lyndon-Hochshield-Serre spectral sequence for a central extension (see Proposition \ref{prop:UGamma3}) together with the action of the mod-$p$ Steenrod algebra on this spectral sequence.